SHOP TALK

 Of course, you need to get emails and take business calls but do this away from the stand.

-Need help with your 2022 plans?
-Happy to take time out from a client stand to talk over a coffee at one of the following 2022 trade shows:
+Need help with your 2024 plans?
+Happy to take time out from a client stand to talk over a coffee at one of the remaining 2023 trade shows:

 Please just email me to arrange a date/time!